 - from a real Macintosh disk (HFS or HFS+ disk),

 - from a "Macintosh-like" medium (NTFS server, MS-DOS disk, ISO CD-ROM), or

 - from an Internet server.

-We also publish on this site specific pages on autorunning CD-ROMs, in particular how to make a CD-ROM containing a Web Site.
+We also publish on this site a specific page on how to produce a CD-ROM containing a Web Site.

 Open the Macintosh medium with MacDisk.
 Select the file to be copied.
 Switch to the MacBinary copy mode: Open the 'Options' menu.
 Check the last item to display the 'Expert' menu.
 In the newly displayed 'Expert' menu, select the Copy mode item, select 'MacBinary' and validate.
 Copy the file to the PC hard disk.
 Please note that using this special copy mode is necessary to keep together both forks of the Macintosh file.